wkappel/AMET/docs/AMET_User_Guide_v15.md

 single data file in order to work best with AMET.
 AMET compatible AQS data files are available for download from the CMAS website.

-*Hourly AQS species used with AMET:*
+*Hourly AQS species used with AMET (not a complete list of all species):*

 > O3; O3 (ppb)<br>
 > NO; NO (ppb)<br>